 Treatment & Services

-Therapy and Support for Adolescent Substance Abuse and Mental Health Problems
+Therapy and Support for Behavioral Health, Substance Abuse, and Gaming Problems

 Our program begins when the Clinical Director schedules an intake evaluation.
 We then develop an individualized treatment plan for the adolescent and his or her family.
-We have created a treatment model to decrease the high rates of returning to use – unless substance abuse stops in adolescence, relapse will interfere with the rest of their lives.
+We have created an intensive treatment model to address emotional and behavioral issues with the goal that adolescents and twenty-somethings go on to be successful adults.
 Based on family needs, The Next Right Thing’s intensive outpatient and after-care treatment may include:

 - Crisis intervention services (9-5 weekdays) at school, home, or

 - Opiate detox and blocker maintenance treatment